13.1. LEAVES OF ABSENCE

 13.1.4.
 LEAVES TO PURSUE UNDERGRADUATE STUDIES

-A graduate student that has been offered admission into an undergraduate college at the University of Saskatchewan may apply for a leave of absence from the graduate program for a maximum of two consecutive terms.
-The letter of application must be accompanied by documentation from the undergraduate college indicating that dual college registration will not be permitted.
+A graduate student that has been offered admission into an undergraduate program at the University of Saskatchewan may apply for a leave of absence from the graduate program for a maximum of two consecutive terms.
 The student must also provide a detailed plan to completion for the graduate program that has been approved by the graduate program supervisor and graduate chair.
-For thesis students, a complete draft of the thesis must be complete for the student to be eligible for the leave.

 13.2.
 ACADEMIC ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES

 ‘Disability’ applies as defined in the Saskatchewan Human Rights Code, meaning: